lubojr/naucse.python.cz/lessons/beginners-en/hello-world/index.md

 > using the `cd` command.

-After you run `python hello.py` you should see the program responding with `Hello world!`.
+After you run `python3 hello.py` you should see the program responding with writing `Hello world!` into the terminal.

 If it does not work, make sure that: